CTPim/Three_Meals/README.md

 There was an inverse correlation between these two veriables on approximately 6-1-2015.
 I will research to see what events might have caused this.
 For the most part, the movement of the Dow and Beef prices correlate with each other.

+Milk vs the DOW:
+THe movement of Milk prices loosely correlates with the DJIA between 7/95 and 1/2013.
+During this period the price of milk trended in the same direction as the DJIA.
+It moved inversely with to the DOW in 7/2015 and this trend of inverse movement between the two variables continued until 1/2018.

 - Beef_USDA_Price Table:
     ![beef_usda.png](https://github.com/CTPim/Three_Meals/blob/main/Images/beef_usda.png)